WordPress/gutenberg/docs/block-api.md

 alignWide: false,
 ```

-- `anchor` (default `false`): This property adds a field to define an id for the block to let you link directly to a specific block on a page.
+- `anchor` (default `false`): Anchors let you link directly to a specific block on a page.
+This property adds a field to define an id for the block and a button to copy the direct link.

 ```js
 // Add the support for an anchor link.